 I’ve put together a meal planning made easy post, which takes you through every step of setting up a meal planning system that works for you, including a quick overview of how I’ve set mine up on Trello.

 It.
 Makes.
 Life.
 SO.
 Easy!!!

 I’ve got a whole library set up, complete with images of the recipes, which makes it so much easier to make decisions (unless I’m super hungry, in which case I have to work really hard not to choose desserts as family evening meals!).

-The family planner board is synced with each of our calendars, so each meal for the week goes straight in with a link to the recipe.
-This is great for two reasons, one because everyone knows what the evening meal is going to be and two because we can share the responsibility of cooking it.
+The family planner board is synced with our calendars, so each meal for the week goes straight in with a link to the recipe.
+This is great for two reasons: everyone knows what the evening meal will be and two because we can share the responsibility of cooking it.